dorjee9/algotrade_simple/README.md

 5) Practical coding example — SMA crossover backtester (Python)

 This is a simple, self-contained example using yfinance to fetch historical OHLC data and pandas to run a vectorized backtest of a fast/slow simple moving average crossover.
 It demonstrates entry/exit rules, position sizing, fees, and prints performance summary.

+Notes about the example

+This is a learning example — it’s not production-ready.
+Real systems require robust handling of partial fills, intraday timing (market open vs close), realistic slippage models, tick-level data if you need HFT accuracy, and resilient error handling.

+Replace yfinance with your broker/exchange historical feed for more accurate testing.
+For live trading you’d connect to an API (e.g., IB, Alpaca, Binance/CCXT) and adapt order submission logic.

+For more advanced backtesting frameworks check Backtrader, zipline, vectorbt, or QuantConnect/Lean.
+Algo Trading 101
++1

+6) Where to go next / recommended learning path

+Learn pandas/numpy and matplotlib for data manipulation and plotting.

+Implement simple strategies (SMA crossover, RSI-based) and backtest carefully (include fees & slippage).

+Move to a framework (Backtrader or vectorbt) for more realistic backtests and walk-forward testing.
+Algo Trading 101
++1

+Study risk management (position sizing, drawdown limits) and build monitoring/alerts.

+If you plan live trading, start with paper trading or a sandbox to validate order/latency behavior.

+7) Sources / further reading (key refs I used)

+Investopedia — Algorithmic Trading overview.
+Investopedia

+Backtrader docs (backtesting library). backtrader.com

+QuantInsti — Mean reversion strategies and building blocks.
+QuantInsti Blog

+Reuters — recent regulator actions (example: SEBI rules about traceability/retail algos).